raspberrypilearning/burping-jelly-baby/worksheet.md

     This will copy the misc_burp sound file from the sonic-pi folder into the jellybaby folder and rename it to burp.flac

-1. Now you need to convert it to a wav file.
+1. Now you need to convert it to a .wav file.
 To do this you can use `avconv`.
 In the terminal type:

     ``` bash
     avconv -i burp.flac burp.wav